herkkules/herkkules/README.md

 to smooth those out with my imperfections.

-- i am currently working on my startup(shh!)
+- i am currently working on my startup(shh!), so not available for full-time engagements
-- i work remotely as a digital nomad. i will come to you when necessary.

-*
-*things i can help you with**:
+**things i can help you with**:
 - we stretch the runway with working capital hacks for my friends startup
 - we can establish a company from your github project
 - we can prep you for nerdy deep dives with investors